Imperial-College-Data-Science-Society/Challenges/README.md

 #### Fill up our Application form

-Please fill in your details and upload your resume through this [google forms](https://forms.gle/AYYxzfg1jqbJ9DN3A)
+Please fill in your details and upload your resume through this [jotform](https://form.jotform.com/202901480545350)

 ## Logistics